 Recall #7: C.R.
 Bard Recovery Blood Clot Filters — July 2015

 A March 2015 FDA warning letter prompted Bard to recall 1,183 affected IVC filters in July 2015.
 While inspecting the Bard manufacturing facility, the FDA found several marketing and misbranding violations.
 As a result, Bard recalled over one thousand IVC filters simply because the labels didn’t include warnings.

 Why Recent Recalls Failed Patients With Temporary Filters

 These recalls look minimal compared to patients reporting life-threatening injuries from blood clot filters.
 The two manufacturers with the most complaints, Bard and Cook Medical, issued zero recalls for product safety reasons.
 As a result, thousands of patients still have defective IVC implants in their bodies.
 What’s worse is that most patients don’t know the FDA recommends removing these filters within 60 days.
 This timeline helps patients avoid serious (or even fatal) internal puncture wounds.

-How People With IVC Filter Injuries Can Check Their Eligibility for Compensation
+How To Check Your Eligibility for Compensation

 If you or a loved one suffered internal puncture wounds from a temporary inferior vena cava filter, you may qualify for compensation.
 To check your eligibility for a cash settlement, fill out your free online IVC filter claim evaluation today.
 Answer just three questions online to confirm your claim’s eligibility for compensation before deciding to move forward.
 Once you’ve submitted your information, a lawyer will call to discuss how to get the justice and compensation you deserve.